vlopezj/coq-course/plan.md

   Add questions you want to discuss, or comment on the existing ones.
   We will discuss these questions during the meeting.

-- Install Coq IDE in your machine.
+- Install Coq IDE/Proof General in your machine.
 Take a look at the [tutorial](https://coq.inria.fr/distrib/V8.6/files/Tutorial.pdf).

 ### Goals